cbaudelaire/wizlineApp/README.md

 If you have any trouble with the port, you can modify the default port (8080) adding the field:

 server:
- git add .   port: the number of the port that you prefer (be careful with the indentation).
+   port: the number of the port that you prefer (be careful with the indentation).

 ### Endpoints